Last updated on February 25th, 2022 at 07:26 pm

 What to look for in a charter captain

-Hiring the right fishing guide could be the beginning of a serious relationship, one that can last a long time.
+Hiring the right fishing guide could be the beginning of a long relationship.
 While most guides are knowledgable, safe and will return you with ample fresh fish for dinner, not every match is for you.
 A perfect fishing trip means finding a personality that matches your style.

 Blue Star certifications from the National Marine Sanctuary signify operators dedicated to education and habitat conservation.
 It’s just catching on, so the list is still short, but important: sanctuaries.noaa.gov/bluestar/operators.html.

 Boat Size & Amenities:

 Backcountry vessels often have no head (restroom) or shade, but go to calmer waters.
 Reef fishing involves larger boats that may have shade, and usually a head.
 Deep-sea fishing is almost always on a live-aboard, with salons and air conditioning.

 Backcountry is light tackle and fly-fishing.
 On reefs and wrecks, some guides use light tackle while others prefer heavier gear.
 Deep-sea most often involves trolling and heavy tackle.
 Confirm with your guide that he or she uses the type of tackle and style you enjoy.

 Shared or “party” charters are nice for affordability, especially for those just getting their feet wet in the sport.
 The downside to the lower price is the potential for a crowded boat, which means less fishing space and less one-on-one attention from the guides.